seabilwe/SAGTA_1/README.md

 you have previously cloned to `lizmap/instances/`
 * Get the services up by running `docker-compose up -d`
 * The default login credentials is `admin:admin`
+* To activate the Profile tool follow the instructions specified in